Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 eurcad-head-and-shoulders

-Notice how in this case the measured objective lined up with a key pivot area.
+Notice how, in this case, the measured objective aligned with a key pivot area.

-While it’s not required, this can add a greater degree of confidence to any trade idea resulting from the reversal.
+While not necessary, this can add extra confidence to any trade idea stemming from the reversal.

-The second reversal pattern formed on the USDJPY weekly time frame after a multi-year uptrend.
+The second reversal pattern appeared on the USDJPY weekly time frame after a multi-year uptrend.

 usdjpy-reversal-pattern

-A significant difference here from the first EURCAD reversal is that the USDJPY neckline is a horizontal level.
+A key difference from the first EURCAD reversal is that the USDJPY neckline is a horizontal level.

-In most cases, the neckline support will form at a diagonal.
+In most cases, the neckline forms at a diagonal.

-The pitch of the level can vary, but one thing must always be true – the level should move from lower left to upper right.
+The slope can vary, but one thing must always hold true—the level should move from lower left to upper right.

-Note the angle on the first EURCAD chart above.
+Refer to the angle on the first EURCAD chart above for comparison.

 A Checklist for Trading Head and Shoulders Patterns

-So by this point, you’re familiar with the attributes of the pattern, where to find it and most importantly, how to enter and exit for profit.
+By now, you’re familiar with the pattern’s attributes, where to find it, and most importantly, how to enter and exit for profit.

-Think of these as rules to follow when trading the head and shoulders pattern.
+Think of these as essential rules to follow when trading the head and shoulders pattern.

 The pattern must form after an extended move higher

-One way to double check is to make sure there are no immediate swing highs to the left of the formation.
+One way to double-check is to ensure there are no immediate swing highs to the left of the formation.

-Notice all the white space to the left.
-That’s what you want to see when trading any bearish reversal pattern.
+Notice all the white space to the left—that’s exactly what you want to see when trading any bearish reversal pattern.

 Neither shoulder can be above the head